greenelab/covid19-review/.github/ISSUE_TEMPLATE/new-diag-study-template.md

 ---
-name: New Study Template
+name: New Diagnostic Template
 about: Systematically summarize each therapy-focused paper
-title: 'New Paper: [Title]'
+title: 'New Paper (Diagnostics): [Title]'
 labels: New Paper
 assignees: ''